MetOffice/simulation-systems/source/WorkingPractices/reviews.rst

 suggestions for other suitable reviewers or you can approach anyone who would have good insight into the changes made.

-Once you have found a reviewer add their GitHub user ID to the pull request description and request their review.
+Once you have found a reviewer and are ready for review, add their GitHub user ID to the pull request description.
+Their review will automatically be requested by the :ref:`review project workflow <review_project>`.

 Guidance for the SciTech reviewer can be found on the :ref:`SciTech review page <scitech_review>`.